AWS Containers #2: Defining an ECS Task

 Waiting for the Selenium service is paramount.
 If we didn’t wait then the crawler would fail and terminate before Selenium was ready to accept requests.
 In later posts we’ll see how to create explicit dependencies between containers.

-So there you have it, a minimal setup to run your containers in a serverless environment on AWS Elastic Container Service.
+There you have it, a minimal setup to run your containers in a serverless environment on AWS Elastic Container Service.
 Although I’ve illustrated the principles with a simple Selenium crawler, the same approach can be used for many other container configurations. 🚀